djaus2/SwissTimingGemini7SegDisplay/README.md

 ## About
-This is a WPF app that can generate display timing messages for a Gemini 6 Digit 7 segment display, functionimg for example, as a running clock or elapsed race time for Athletics events.
+This is a WPF app that can generate display timing messages for a Swiss Timing Gemini 6 Digit 7 segment display, functioning for example, as a running clock or elapsed race time for Athletics events.
 Messages are sent via the selected Serial-Send port.

 Times (wallclcok or race running time) are also displayed in a simulated 6 x 7 Segement display in-app.
 When the Serial-Receive port is not connected, that display displays the transmitted time.